Here is a 555 timer circuit project. You can use it for the snooze alarm with a buzzer.

 When on-time 5, 10, 15, and 20 minutes.

 It is easy to make and portable with small PCBs.

 If you want to control other loads.
 It is easy with a relay directly.
-Because an output of 555 has maximum current to 200mA.
+Because the output of 555 has a maximum current to 200mA.

 How it works